BikiniBottomm/Spongebob-Archive/README.md

 ## Credits 📍
 * Well, it's all in the commit history
 Feel free to open pull requests should any be missing.

+## Important notice ✌️
+Now the new repository is private guys